Yoav666s/dnd-wiki/collections/_monsters/basic-rules/giant-boar.md

 proficiency_bonus: "+2"
 traits: |
   **Charge.** If the boar moves at least 20 ft. straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 7 (2d6) slashing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

   **Relentless (1/short rest).** If the boar takes 10 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.
 actions: |
   **Tusk.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) slashing damage.
-legendary_actions: ""
 excerpt: "Large Beast, Unaligned"
 source: "Basic Rules"
 ---